Q & A with Ann Boroch

 Stay mindful and do the best you can do.
 For example, if you are at a party and all there is pizza and salad with balsamic vinegar, which is less inflammatory?
 The salad.
 If you are at a luncheon and sandwiches are served, eat the items inside the sandwich, minus the cheese, and throw the bread out.
 If you are at a Chinese restaurant, order a steamed dish, not a sweet and sour dish, and have brown rice instead of white rice.
 If there is a sauce on the fish or chicken, don’t get fanatical; enjoy the dish but don’t dip every bite into the sauce.
 The main items to avoid when eating out are the alcohol, breadbasket, and dessert.

-Can I drink kombucha on your program?
+Can I drink kombucha or have fermented foods on your program?

 Kombucha consists of nonbeneficial bacteria and yeasts that I have found aggravates candida overgrowth.